sedanurgulocak/ReCapProject/README.md

 # ReCapProject : Car Rental System
 ![PicsArt_03-10-02 23 16](https://user-images.githubusercontent.com/64933639/110552166-e041c580-8147-11eb-8edf-e7f790ca7baf.jpg)

-:red_car: This repository includes the backend of the car rental system.
+:red_car: This repository includes the backend of the car rental system. <br/>
+:computer: You can reach the Frontend project here. 	:star:  [ReCapProject-Frontend](https://github.com/sedanurgulocak/ReCapProject-Frontend) 	:star:

 ## :tada: Getting Started

 The project was developed in C#, in accordance with the multi-layered architecture and SOLID principles.
 CRUD operations were performed using the Entity Framework.
 MSSQL Localdb was used for database in the project.
+This system includes authentication and authorization.
+Users can only perform transactions for which they are authorized.
 Implementations of JWT; Transaction, Cache, Validation and Performance aspects have been implemented.
 Fluent Validation support for Validation, Autofac support for IoC added.
+The project includes CRUD operations for car, brand, color, car images, user, operations claim, user operation claims, customer, credit card and rental.
+Car rental is carried out according to certain business rules.
+In addition, findeks scores increase according to the users' car rentals.
+Each car has its own findeks score.
+The user must have enough Findeks points to rent a car.

 #### Technologies
 - .NET Core